-- When there is NO liquid present (tanks are empty). - When dumping the black and gray holding tanks and the drain pipes. - When fresh water tank and supply lines are empty or being drained for storage. - When the recreation vehicle is connected to city sewer and the gate valves are open.
+- ☐ When dumping the black and gray holding tanks and the drain pipes. - $\hfill \Box$ When fresh water tank and supply lines are empty or being drained for storage. - ☐ When the recreation vehicle is connected to city sewer and the gate valves are open.